Code4SA/maps-api/README.md

 # Code4SA Maps API

+# Deprecation notice

+This API is deprecated and will be removed by the end of 2015.
+Please don't rely on it.

 The Code4SA Maps API provides a machine-readable dataset sourced from the Demarations Board of South Africa.
 It allows you to build a news application, a web page, or any other type of software (or hardware, if you're so inclined) that needs SA map data.

 This page will discuss what data are available, how you're allowed to use our API, and show some examples of this API being used in the wild.
 It does not go into the technical details of how to access the API.